Hermi-git/Community_Repair_Hub_2024_25/README.md

 1️.Issue Reporting & Tracking

--Users can report broken public infrastructure with a photo, description, and location.
+-Users can report broken public infrastructure with a photo and description.
 -Reports can be updated or deleted by the user before they are resolved.
 -Each report has a status indicator (Pending, In Progress, Resolved).